Team Canada Medal Count

 Events: 1 (1 women)

-Softball will make its return to the Olympic program at Tokyo 2020, the result of an initiative that gives organizing committees the chance to include sports which are of great cultural importance or popularity in the host nation.
+Softball made its return to the Olympic program at Tokyo 2020, the result of an initiative that gives organizing committees the chance to include sports which are of great cultural importance or popularity in the host nation.
 The Olympic tournament will feature six 15-player teams.
 Softball is one of just three sports (along with artistic swimming and rhythmic gymnastics) contested only by women at the Olympic Games.

 As in baseball, while one team assumes nine defensive positions (three in the outfield, four around the infield bases, catcher, pitcher), the other team sends its own nine players to bat in a pre-determined lineup.
 The objective for the batter is to hit the ball thrown by the pitcher and advance around three bases to home plate, scoring a run.
 When the defending team gets three of the batting team’s players out, the teams switch positions.